compose-spec/compose-spec/spec.md

 for services to mount volumes, and configuration parameters to allocate them on infrastructure.

 The `volumes` section allows the configuration of named volumes that can be reused across multiple services.
-Here's an example of a two-service setup where a database's data directory is shared with another service as a volume so that it can be periodically backed up:
+Here's an example of a two-service setup where a database's data directory is shared with another service as a volume named `db-data` so that it can be periodically backed up:

 ```yml
 services: